-In this paper, we are interested in the IEEE 802.11 protocol family, particularly in Orthogonal Frequency Division Multiplexing (OFDM)-based physical layers.
-These are defined in IEEE 802.11a/g - and also IEEE 802.11p, which has been designed for Inter-Vehicle Communication (IVC) [2,13].
+In this paper,1 we are interested in the IEEE 802.11 protocol family, particularly in Orthogonal Frequency Division Multiplexing (OFDM)-based physical layers.
+These are defined in IEEE 802.11a/g - and also IEEE 802.11p, which has been designed for Inter-Vehicle Communication (IVC) [2, 14].

 In the automotive domain, SDRs technology helps to develop a new era of future proof radios.
-A completely software driven radio can be updated to next generation communication technologies and protocols via simple firmware updates.
-Given the rather long product cycles in the automotive industry, this may be the only option to keep track with changing standards or just enable such changes [8].
+A completely software driven radio can be updated to next

-Following [16], we can distinguish two kinds of SDR architectures based on how the physical layer is implemented: First of all, we have what we'd like to call software-only solutions.
-Here, the most common approach is to use a system like GNU Radio where the complete physical layer is implemented on a general purpose processor, i.e., a host PC [6].
+Following [17], we can distinguish two kinds of SDR architectures based on how the physical layer is implemented: First of all, we have what we'd like to call software-only solutions.
+Here, the most common approach is to use a system like GNU Radio where the complete physical layer is implemented on a general purpose processor, i.e., a host PC [9].
 This approach gives the user the best flexibility and also allows even newcomers to the field to quickly set up the entire communication system.
-On the other hand, this architecture does not allow to quickly react on received signals since streaming the samples to the host PC and decoding on a CPU running a non-real-time operating system introduces significant delays and non-determinism expressed in delay variations [17].
+On the other hand, this architecture does not allow to quickly react on received signals since streaming the samples to the host PC and decoding on a CPU running a non-real-time operating system introduces significant delays and nondeterminism expressed in delay variations [18].
 Therefore, conceptually simple tasks like conforming to Carrier Sense Multiple Access (CSMA) timing constraints become infeasible.